 The Administrative Structure of the Centre

-The Interim Director of the Centre (Dr. Joseph Schner) is supported by an Academic Committee of five faculty members, and by a part-time Program Administrator.
-The constitution of the Centre for the Study of Ministry, as found in the proposal approved by the TST Board, is linked here.
+The Director of the Centre (Dr. Joseph Schner, SJ) is supported by an Academic Committee of five faculty members, and by a part-time Program Administrator.
+The constitution of the Centre for the Study of Ministry, as found in the proposal approved by the TST Board of Trustees, can be viewed here.

 Graduates of the Centre

 Over 150 people have graduated from the Doctor of Ministry program since 1978.
 Most serve in congregational ministry, other areas of church leadership; many are theological educators.
 A fairly representative sample is located here.

 Faculty Members of the Centre

-John Bowen, M.A., Cert.Ed.
-(Oxford), Dip.Th.
-(London), D.Min.
-(McMaster), Associate Professor of Evangelism, Wycliffe College: evangelism, culture, preaching, church planting, C.S.
+John Bowen, MA, CertEd (Oxford), DipTh (London), DMin (McMaster), Director of the Institute of Evangelism, Wycliffe College: evangelism, culture, preaching, church planting, C.S.
 Lewis

 Mario O. D'Souza CSB, BA Honours (Dublin), MEd (Calgary), MDiv (St. Michael's), CAES (Boston College), PhD (Toronto), Associate Professor of Religion and Education, and Dean of Theology, University of St. Michael's College: philosophy of education; religion and education; Jacques Maritain; person and personalism; Catholic educational theory; Catholic university

 Charles J. Fensham, BTh, BTh Honours, MTh, DTh (South Africa), MTh Pastoral Counselling (Waterloo Lutheran), Associate Professor of Systematic Theology, Knox College: theology of mission, ecclesiology, faith and contemporary culture, intercultural theology, Reformed theology, Reformed spirituality.